FrankDocu/Lichess-Development-Onboarding/Canned-responses-for-email-administrators.md

 # Title

 **Title: Request docs**
->In order to verify your FIDE title, please send us a photo or scan of your ID card, driver license, passport or any other official document that proves your identity.
+>In order to verify your FIDE or NM title, please fill out our title verification form at https://docs.google.com/forms/d/e/1FAIpQLSd64rDqXOihJzPlBsQba75di5ioL-WMFhkInS2_vhVTvDtBag/viewform
 >
 >Alternatively, if you happen to already have a verified titled account on chess.com, you can send a message to https://www.chess.com/member/ornicar
 >
 >We will process your title verification request as soon as one of these two requirements are fulfilled.

 **Title: Confirmed**
->We have now confirmed your FIDE title on Lichess.
+>We have now confirmed your title on Lichess.

 # Coach

 **Coach: Request**
 >Lichess receives requests to be included on our list of coaches on a daily basis.
 In order to maintain a high level of quality, we require that new coaches have a FIDE title.
-If you meet this requirement, please send us a photo or scan of your ID card, driver license, passport or any other official document that proves your identity.
+If you meet this requirement, please fill out our title verification form at https://docs.google.com/forms/d/e/1FAIpQLSd64rDqXOihJzPlBsQba75di5ioL-WMFhkInS2_vhVTvDtBag/viewform
 >
 > Additionally, please also send us a paragraph or two describing why Lichess should recommend you as a coach.
 Make sure to describe your experience teaching chess online, as this is also a requirement.
 Thank you for your understanding in this matter.